smiosoft/development-guide/src/csharp/README.md

 ### _Prefer to match class name and file name_

 For simplicity and code navigation keep the class name and the file name the same.

+### _Prefer to match namespace to the folder structure_

+For simplicity and code navigation keep the namespace declaration consistent to the folder structure.